 Should your business panic about a breachstortion email?

 No. Hackers rely on breachstortion to cause panic and make the most of fear.
-Even with no evidence of a breach, a company may end up paying the hacker, because they didn’t do enough early on to prevent cybersecurity issues.
+Even with no evidence of a breach, a may end up paying the hacker, because they didn’t do enough early on to prevent cybersecurity issues.
 If the breachstortion email is real, the hacker will publish a part of the data online, as a proof of the hack.
 In other words, this is a clear scam.

 What to do next?